Labern/EVA-theme/README.md

 <code>%{$fg_bold[blue]%}</code> — that is, <code>%{</code> opens the statements, then <code>fg_bold</code> selects the formatting (in this case, bold), and <code>[blue]</code> selects the colour.
 So you have: "Insert bold text of colour blue".

 ## Notes

+The theme is entitled "custom" because the goal is for you to create your own.
+While the original has its own colours and elements, you should be able to make your own and create something preposterous.
+That's why it's called <code>custom.zsh-theme</code>.

 You may need to use <code>chmod +x ~/.zshrc</code> to be able to access it.